 Empty tissue boxes

 Empty tissue boxes are surprisingly handy to keep around the house.
-Fill them with plastic bags to use them as a storage spot.
-You can also use empty tissue boxes as small trash cans for your desk, office space, car, or bathroom.
-If you want, you can cut the tops off tissue boxes and use them as drawer dividers to separate the items in your dresser.
+Use them to store plastic bags or as small trash cans for your desk, office space, car, or bathroom.
+You can also cut the tops off tissue boxes and use them as drawer dividers to separate the items in your dresser.

 Dish soap bottles